randa-mu/yolotrader_ai/chain/README.md

 - write a deployment script in [./scripts](./scripts)

 ## Quickstart
+- make sure you have docker installed
-- execute [./run.sh](./run.sh) and it will magically compile and deploy your contracts
+- execute [./run.sh](./run.sh) and it will magically compile and deploy your contracts, start anvil and run a block explorer (http://localhost:5100)